This program is fully contained in the Early Childhood Education, AAS degree

 - Analyze teaching experiences and goals, then match planning to philosophy of teaching and educational practice.

 - Explain theories of development relating to the early years.

-- Express and understand the use of guidance that supports moral autonomy in young children.
+- Express and understand the use of developmentally appropriate guidance.

 Advising Ben Fisher and Andi Graham can be reached at email@example.com.

 *Course fees may change during the year.
 See the online credit class schedule for fees assigned to courses.

 - Some ECE and HDFS courses are offered through College Now at high schools in Lane County and outlying areas.
 For more information, see https://www.lanecc.edu/hsconnections/collegenow/courses-high-school